lifelonglearner127/interviews/Software Engineering/general.md

 - `Layered system`: A layered system is a system in which components are grouped in a hierarchical arragement, such that lower layers provide functions and services that support the functions and servies of higher layers.
 If a proxy or load balancer is placed between the client and server, it won't affect their communications, and there won't be a need to update the client or server code.
 - `Uniform interface`: A uniform interface between components so that information is transferred in a standardized form instead of specific to an application's needs.
 - `Code on demand`: the ability to send exectuable code from the server to the client when requested, extending client functionality.

+### Hash function
+A hash function is any function that can be used to map data of arbitrary size to fixed-size values.
+The values returned by a hash function are called hash values.
+Hash functions and their associated hash tables are used in data storage and retrieval applications to access data in a small and nearly constant time per retrieval.
+A good hash function satisfies two basic properties:
+- It should be very fast to compute;
+- It should minimize duplication of output values (collisions)

+### Time & Space Complexity
+`Time complexity` is the computational complexity that describes the amount of computer time it takes to run an algorithm.
+The time complexity is commonly expressed using big O notation.

+`Space complexity` of an algorithm or a computer program is the amount of memory space required to solve an instance of the computational problem as a function of characteristics of the input.
+It is the memory required by an algorithm until it executes completely.

+### What is a Headless CMS?
+A headless CMS is a content management system that separates where content is stored (the “body”) from where it is presented (the “head“).
+You can store the content in your headless CMS and then send it to display anywhere – offering a lot more flexibility as to how it's presented in different places.
+The “head” relates to where your content ends up, and the “body” is where your content is stored and authored.